StudioDeTelevision/admiraljs/README.md

 > true will use default login: {username:"admin",password:"admiraljs"}
 > if you use auth, you must set auth:{mode:"ajax"} in the webapp config.json (see further)

-# Use as a standalone webapp
+# AdmiralJS: The Web Application

 AdmiralJS was developped as a client-side webapp.